TRWormald/Obsidian-Engineering-Notes-Backup/Engineering Year 2/Dynamics and Control of Linear Systems/1) Vibrations and Aeroelasticity/4) Stiffness, Damping, and Inertia.md

 $$\text{stiffness}=\frac{\text{applied load}}{\text{deformation}}$$
 There are a couple of equations for stiffness, based on different types of springs:
 ![[Pasted image 20250114100914.png|centre]]
+#### Equivalent Stiffness
+We can also apply the concept of stiffness to other objects - which may not resemble springs, but however still resist deformation:
 ### Dampers and Viscous Damping

 > Damping is responsible for forces which oppose motion.
 Viscous dampers/damping resists motion with the forces proportional to the relative velocity experienced between the ends of the damping element.